santiment/academy/src/docs/metrics/details/social-data.md

 2. **Twitter**

-    We track a curated list with over 500 crypto-related Twitter accounts.
+    We track a curated list with over 4000 crypto-related and NFT-related Twitter accounts.
 For each of them, we collect their tweets, their retweets, and all the replies to their tweets.